BushraOnika/BushraOnika/README.md

 PROFILE

-Highly motivated and analytical fourth-year Computer Science undergraduate at North South University, eager to contribute to Grameenphone's digital transformation as a Nextern Intern.
-Possessing a strong foundation in data analysis, machine learning, and software development, coupled with practical experience in Python and related technologies.
-Seeking to apply my skills and enthusiasm for technology to real-world projects and contribute to innovative solutions within the telecommunications industry, aligning with Grameenphone's vision of shaping the digital future.
-A quick learner with strong problem-solving and teamwork abilities, ready to embrace the "learning by doing" approach of the Nextern Internship Program.
+Highly motivated and analytical fourth-year Computer Science undergraduate at North South University.Possessing a strong foundation in data analysis, machine learning, and software development, coupled with practical experience in Python and related technologies.
+Seeking to apply my skills and enthusiasm for technology to real-world projects and contribute to innovative solutions.
+A quick learner with strong problem-solving and teamwork abilities, ready to embrace the "learning by doing" approach.

 EDUCATION